Pennswood/CMPSC442-final-project/README.md

     - We updated this method to instead generate a user's schedule based on constraints.
   - We created a set of constraints for OptaPy (which can be seen in `constraints.py`):
     - Hard constraints (must be inforced):
-      - Two students cannot use the same room at the same time
+      - Rooms have limits to how many students can be in them at one time
       - Rooms must be used for the appropriate tasks
-      - A teacher cannot teach two classes at the same time
+      - A student cannot take two classes at the same time
     - Soft constraints (do not necessarily have to be enforced):
-      - Students of the class can study together
+      - Students of the class may prefer to study together
-      - Teachers can choose to be in the same room for multiple classes
+      - Students may prefer to be in the same room for multiple classes
       - Students may prefer not to study back-to-back in their schedule
 - RBES (Rule-Based Expert System)
   - RBES creates recommendations based on a set of rules, which can be updated.